Monchique Travel Guide: Top 10 Things to Do

 1. Visit the Serra de Monchique.

 This region's most prominent geographical orientation is the Serra de Monchique mountain range in the south of the Algarve.
 It also has greenery and fantastic views, which is why many travelers and trekkers prefer to go there.
-Beginner trails, guaranteed for intermediate hikers, provide an opportunity to appreciate the land's natural beauty.
+Beginner trails, suitable for intermediate hikers, offer a chance to appreciate the land's natural beauty.
 Do not leave without walking to the Picota and Fóia mountain ranges, the highest in the Serra de Monchique, offering spectacular views of the sea and the Atlantic Ocean.

 2. Visit Caldas de Monchique